 Suicide is a complex public health problem that has lasting effects on individuals, families, and communities.
 Risk factors for suicide include a history of depression or other mental illness, substance abuse, family history of suicide, isolation, physical illness, and unwillingness to seek help due to stigma.
-Suicide rates have been on the rise over the last decade in both Oregon and the United States; Oregon has consistently had higher suicide rates than the nation for the past 30 years.
+97 Suicide rates have been on the rise over the last decade in both Oregon and the United States; Oregon has consistently had higher suicide rates than the nation for the past 30 years.
 When non-fatal, those who attempt suicide can have lasting health issues that can include organ failure, depression, and brain damage.

-The suicide mortality rate has been increasing in Marion and the state in recent years.
-The community had a lower suicide mortality rate than the state, and Polk had a lower rate than Marion.
-The community and the state did not meet the Healthy People 2020 goal for suicide mortality (10.2 per 100,000).
+• The suicide mortality rate has been decreasing in Marion, while increasing in Polk and the state in recent years.20 The community had a lower suicide mortality rate than the state, and Marion had a lower rate than Polk.
+The community and the state did not meet the Healthy People 2020 goal for suicide mortality (10.2 per 100,000).29

-- Between 2012 and 2016, about half of suicides (44-55%) occurred in community members between the ages of 30-59.
-One in four suicides occurred in members over the age of 60. - The suicide rate increases with age, first peaking in middle age (45-54) before falling off and rising again to its highest point for those in older age groups (75+).
+- Between 2012 and 2016, about half of suicides (44-55%) occurred in community members between the ages of 30-59.23 One in four suicides occurred in members over the age of 60. - The suicide rate increases with age, first peaking in middle age (45-54) before falling off and rising again to its highest point for those in older age groups (75+).23